Alcohol and the weekend – a perfect match?

 But one glass is ok, right?

 In the case of alcohol, the dose actually makes the poison.
 Low alcohol consumption, according to studies, is associated with a reduced likelihood of heart disease and lower blood pressure.
 A glass of red wine provides us with Resveratol, an antioxidant that can have many beneficial effects on our body.
 However, we also find resveratrol in blueberries or red grapes in general and therefore do not necessarily have to hit the bottle.
-At the same time, alcohol consumption increases the likelihood of cancer, heartburn and liver disease.
-Depression, liver cirrhosis, sleep disorders, digestive disorders and many other diseases are also referable to alcohol abuse.
-Not to mention the many car accidents, crashes, injuries and other accidents that are due to too much of the good.
+At the same time, alcohol consumption increases the likelihood of cancer, heartburn, and liver disease.
+Depression, liver cirrhosis, sleep disorders, digestive disorders, and many other diseases are also referable to alcohol abuse.
+Not to mention the many car accidents, crashes, injuries, and other accidents that are due to too much of the good.
 In the US alone, 31% of car accidents in 2014 were alcoholics.
 That’s every third car accident!

 Even small amounts of alcohol increase the likelihood of developing breast cancer.
-In 2016, researches of the University of Houston found that alcohol not only boosts estrogen production in women, which in turn stimulates breast cancer cell growth but also nullifies the effects of the widely used cancer drug tamoxifen.
+In 2016, researchers of the University of Houston found that alcohol not only boosts estrogen production in women, which in turn stimulates breast cancer cell growth but also nullifies the effects of the widely used cancer drug tamoxifen.
 Tamoxifen is used to inhibit estrogen production.